Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Introduction

-A breakthrough was made by London,\cite{London1930} who showed how quantum fluctuations may induce forces between neutral atoms, even when they lack permanent dipole moments.
-London's theory predicts an interaction energy proportional to $R^{-6}$, where $R$ denotes the interatomic distance.
+A breakthrough was made by London\cite{London1930}, who showed how quantum fluctuations may induce forces between neutral atoms, even when they lack permanent dipole moments.
+London's theory predicts an interaction energy proportional to $R^{-6}$, where $R$ denotes the interatomic distance; this result is rederived below in Eq.~(\ref{eq:London}).
 His treatment assumed an instantaneous (Coulomb) electromagnetic (EM) interaction.
 However, this assumption is valid only when $R \ll c/\Omega$, where $\Omega$ is a characteristic atomic frequency.
 For larger separations, retardation effects become important.
-Casimir and Polder addressed this issue in 1948,\cite{Casimir1948} showing that at large distances the interaction transitions to a $R^{-7}$ law, due to the finite speed of light.
-(The same year, Casimir also derived the attraction between parallel conducting plates,\cite{casimir1948attraction} which bears his name.)
+Casimir and Polder addressed this issue in 1948\cite{Casimir1948}, showing that at large distances the interaction transitions to a $R^{-7}$ law, due to the finite speed of light; the corresponding asymptotic expression is recovered in Eq.~(\ref{eq:Casimir_Polder}).
+(The same year, Casimir also derived the attraction between parallel conducting plates\cite{casimir1948attraction}, which bears his name.)
+An alternative early derivation of retarded van der Waals forces at all distances was later given by Boyer within stochastic electrodynamics, using classical electromagnetic zero-point radiation\cite{Boyer1973}.
 For a comprehensive modern treatment, see Ref.~\cite{buhmann2012dispersion}.
-Note that the transition to the $R^{-7}$ behavior by no means implies that the system becomes time-dependent---the Hamiltonian remains time-independent throughout.
+Note that the transition to the $R^{-7}$ behavior by no means implies that the system becomes time-dependent, the Hamiltonian remains time-independent throughout.
 However, most derivations of the long-distance result rely upon a semiclassical approach where time dependence is introduced for the EM field.

 It is one of our goals in this paper to show how a time-independent treatment of the system can be conveniently used to derive results for both regimes.
-At the same time, we explain how a time-dependent formulation greatly simplifies the inclusion of retardation effects, which in stationary perturbation theory corresponds to terms at fourth order in the perturbation.

-We also show how the time-dependent perturbation theory framework helps study the London limit by including higher orders.
+At the same time, we explain how an imaginary-time correlation-function formulation greatly simplifies the inclusion of retardation effects, which in stationary perturbation theory corresponds to terms at fourth order in the perturbation.
+We also show how the same framework helps study the London limit by including higher orders.
+The presentation is aimed at readers who are already familiar with stationary perturbation theory and have some exposure to field-theoretic methods.
+In this sense, the paper may serve as complementary material in a graduate-level quantum mechanics or quantum field theory course, rather than as a self-contained undergraduate introduction.

-This approach is well-suited for advanced quantum mechanics courses, where it can complement standard treatments of perturbation theory.

 This paper is organized as follows: Section~\ref{sec:the_system} presents the framework used to describe the system, introducing the atomic model and then the EM interaction.
 Section~\ref{sec:ham} presents the construction of the Lagrangian in the Coulomb gauge, used to evaluate corrections to the vacuum energy in the instantaneous approximation.
 We then introduce a time-dependent treatment, showing how it simplifies the evaluation of the vacuum energy in the dipole approximation to all orders in perturbation theory.
 The stationary perturbation theory results are summarily presented in an Appendix.